+a. a fee of $50

+b. an organization report as described in 561-17.4

+c. bond as described in 458A.4.1d if one is not already on file with the department

-An accurate plat, map, or sketch prepared by a licensed surveyor or engineer must accompany the application.
-The plat shall be drawn neatly and to scale and shall show the distance from the two nearest lease lines and from the two nearest section lines, and from the nearest completed or drilling wells on the same lease.
+d.
+A map prepared by a licensed surveyor or engineer.
+The map shall be to scale and shall show the distance from:

+(1) the two nearest lease lines

+(2) the two nearest section lines

+(3) the nearest completed or drilling wells on the same lease.

+e.
+Mathematical modeling of the area of influence of each well.
+The department shall use this information to establish spacing that meet the requirements of Iowa Code 458A.7.

+17.2(2) denial of permit.

-The department shall not issue a permit to drill if the application is not properly completed or if a well drilled at the location applied for would cause or tend to cause waste or violate correlative rights.
+a.
+The department shall not issue a permit to drill for the following reasons:

+(1) the application is not properly completed

+(2) proposed well would cause or tend to cause waste or violate correlative rights.

+b.
 The applicant may appeal the decision of the department to the environmental protection commission in accordance with 567—Chapter 7.

+c.
 Unless extended in writing by the department, the permit shall expire six months from the date of issue if the work for which the permit was issued is not being actively pursued.

-17.2(2) Stratigraphic test wells.
-Before commencing exploratory drilling for geological information relating to oil, gas, or metallic mineral production, or the underground storage of natural gas, an application for a drilling permit shall be filed with the director.
+17.2(3) Stratigraphic test wells.
+Before commencing exploratory drilling for geological information relating to oil, gas, or metallic mineral production, or the underground storage of natural gas, an application for a drilling permit as described in 561 – 17.2(1), shall be filed with the department.
 One application may be filed for a group or series of exploratory wells within a designated area.
 The application shall be accompanied by a plat of the general area to be covered by township and range listing the approximate number and depth of the holes, and outlining the parcels where drilling is contemplated.
 The plat shall indicate the nature of the applicant’s property interest in each parcel where drilling is contemplated.
-The application shall be accompanied by a fee of $200.
-The applicant shall comply with the requirements in rules 561—17.4(458A) and 561—17.5(458A) concerning organization reports and bonding.
+The application shall be accompanied by a fee of $200 in lieu of the fee in 561-17.2(1)a.

 561—17.3(458A) Transfer of drilling permits.
-No person to whom a permit has been issued shall transfer the permit to any other location or to any other person until the following requirements have been complied with and the transfer has been approved by the department.
+A permit holder shall not transfer the permit to any other location or to any other person until the following requirements have been complied with and the transfer has been approved by the department.

 17.3(1) Transfer to another location.
-If, prior to the drilling of a well, the person to whom the permit was originally issued desires to change the location, the person shall submit a letter so stating and another application properly filled out showing the new location.
+If, prior to the drilling of a well, the permit holder desires to change the location, the permit holder shall submit a letter so stating and another application properly filled out showing the new location.
 No additional fee is necessary, but drilling shall not be started until the transfer has been approved and the new permit posted at the new location.

 17.3(2) Transfer to another person.
-If, while a well is drilling, or after it has been completed, the person to whom the permit was originally issued disposes of the person’s interest in the well, the person shall submit a written statement to the department setting forth the facts and requesting that the permit be transferred to the person who has acquired the well.
+If, while a well is being drilled, or after it has been completed, the permit holder disposes of their interest in the well, the person shall submit a written statement to the department setting forth the facts and requesting that the permit be transferred to the person who has acquired the well.

 17.3(3) Statement of responsibility and bond.
 Before the transfer of a drilling permit shall be approved, the person who has acquired the well must submit a written statement setting forth that the person has acquired such well and assumes the full responsibility for its operation and abandonment in conformity with the laws of Iowa and the rules and orders of the department.
-The bond required to guarantee compliance therewith shall be furnished by the person acquiring such well.
+The bond required to guarantee compliance shall be furnished by the person acquiring such well.